-POLSC Courses Titles Credits
+es Titles Credits

-POLSC 101 American National Politics 3
+American National Politic cs 3

-POLSC 201 Comparative Politics
+Comparative Politics

 OR

-POLSC 202 World Politics 3
+World Politics 3

-POLSC 240 Political Analysis 3
+Political Analysis 3

-Electives
+Electives 12

+American National Politics

 International Studies Minor

 See Political Science Advisor.

 - Demonstrated proficiency in writing coherent and accurate essays on specific topics within the discipline, as determined by the political science faculty. - Portfolios will be prepared for incoming freshmen and/or transfer students with two or more years before graduation.
 Portfolios will include academic transcripts, major papers written for courses in the discipline, co-curricular data, and other pertinent information.
 The portfolios will be on file.